WDCN-LD: Permanent radio operation

 Low-powered analog stations were exempt from the 2009 digital television transition, allowing WDCN-LP to continue operating as a Franken-FM.
 However, the later set a 2021 deadline for all low-powered stations to cease operating in analog.
 Several Franken-FMs proposed experimentally embedding an FM carrier at 87.7 MHz inside an ATSC 3.0 signal, which tests later showed to be technically feasible; the FCC initially allowed this under special temporary authority grants, provided the stations broadcast at least one accompanying television service, and the FM and television signals had similar coverage.
 On July 20, 2023, an FCC "Report and Order" included this station as one of 13 "FM6" stations allowed to continue to operate an FM radio broadcast, as a "ancillary or supplementary" service.

 Switch to digital

 WDCN-LP signed off on July 13, 2021, the day on which the FCC ended all analog television operation nationwide.
 It restarted operations on October 5, 2021, carrying The Country Network and the embedded FM signal.

 WDCN-LP previously simulcast on co-owned WOWZ-LP, another low-power channel 6 station, licensed to Salisbury, Maryland, and serving the Ocean City–Salisbury area.
 That station has since switched to a simulcast of WVES.

 Sports programming

 From 2010 through 2012, WDCN-LP was the home for Spanish-language broadcasts of D.C.
 United soccer games.
 WDCN-LP carried all of the team's games, including those not broadcast on television.

 Since the 2019 NFL season, WDCN-LD is the flagship Spanish-language radio station of the NFL's Baltimore Ravens.

-WDCN-LD and co-owned WFAX (1220 AM) broadcast all Washington Nationals games in Spanish for the 2024 season.
-Prior to the 2025 season, the agreement was extended for an additional three years.